 External Examiner: (Transfer viva- MPhil to PhD): Kenan Cayir, Bilgi University, Istanbul

-Research Assistant and Evaluation Lead for the Families First Family Skills Project, which aims to alleviate poverty through education.
-Design of relevant and accessible research tools; qualitative research methodologies, including carrying out staff interviews and client focus groups; questionnaire design; report writing; feeding back to academic lead and the project’s leadership team.
+Research Assistant and Evaluation Lead for the Families First Family Skills Project.
+Design of relevant and accessible research tools; qualitative research methodologies; questionnaire design; report writing; feeding back to the academic lead and the project’s leadership team.

 If you are a journalist on deadline and you need to speak with a member of university staff with particular expertise, please contact the Press Office.